thoughtbot/griddler/README.md

 ### Email Addresses

-Gridder::Email provides email addresses as hashes.
+Griddler::Email provides email addresses as hashes.
 Each hash will have the following information of each recipient:

 | Key | Value